MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reference.md

 |201|Successfully added the resource.
 |204|Successfully updated or deleted the resource.
 |400|Bad request.
 Either a query parameter value is not valid or content in the request body is not valid.
 |401|Unauthorized.
 The user's credentials are not valid.
+|403|Forbidden.
+The download URL for the report has expired.
+You have five minutes from the time you get the URL to download the report.
+If the URL expires, you must get the report's status and new download URL, again.
 |404|Not found.
 |429|Too many requests.
 The API limits the number of requests you may make per minute.
 The limit is not documented and is subject to change.
 The API returns this status code if you exceed the limit.
 You must wait 60 after receiving this error before resending the request.
 |500|Server error.